apzal-zoro/op.deals/README.md

 ## Features

-- **Pixel-Themed UI**: A unique interface inspired by classic SNES and GameBoy games.
+- **Themed UI**: A unique interface inspired by modern gaming platforms like Discord and Steam.
 - **Deal Listings**: Browse the latest deals on PC games.
 - **Keyshop Toggle**: Choose to see deals from keyshops, with a clear warning about the risks.
 - **Software Store**: A dedicated section for software key deals.